-28 year-old Dutch photographer Romke Hoogwaerts and photobook publisher Gnomic Book—the juror of our current #FotoRoomOPEN edition—are currently raising funds to make Romke’s project into a book (pre-order your copy here).
-The work documents the unique way that the Dutch city of The Hague celebrates the beginning of the new year: starting on December 26th, two different teams—one for Scheveningen, the other for Duindorp, two local neighborhoods—compete on the city’s beach to build the biggest tower of pallets, which they then set on fire on New Year’s Eve night.
+Vreugdevuur Scheveningen, the latest photobook by 28 year-old Dutch photographer Romke Hoogwaerts published by Gnomic Book (buy your copy), documents the unique way that the Dutch city of The Hague celebrates the beginning of the new year: starting on December 26th, two different teams—one for Scheveningen, the other for Duindorp, two local neighborhoods—compete on the city’s beach to build the biggest tower of pallets, which they then set on fire on New Year’s Eve night.
 As of today, these bonfires are the largest in the world.

 Romke decided to make a project about the bonfire’s history after seeing it in person for the first time in 2013.
 “I was not expecting to see it.
 I was walking on the beach on New Year’s Eve with my dad and there it was in the distance.
 He told me, better to stay away, they’re hooligans.
 Let’s just say I’m not great at taking advice.”
 Originally, the bonfire tradition was very different.
 There were no teams—just people who would rush to collect the discarded Christmas trees to burn on New Year’s Eve night.
 The Kerstbomenjacht (translated as ‘Christmas tree hunt’) often became violent and slipped out of police control.
 “As it turned out, my father was involved with the Kerstbomenjacht madness until a friend of his died in a police chase.”
 The Christmas tree hunt then became the much less violent bonfire rivalry that it is today.